Elf Aquitaine: Automobile and motorcycle partnerships

-Elf Aquitaine is an official recommended fuel and motor oil for all Renault-Nissan-Mitsubishi Alliance marques (including Renault (shared with BP, Aral, and Castrol), Nissan, Dacia, Datsun, Alpine, Renault Samsung Motors, and Infiniti), Honda (including Acura shared with BP, Aral, and Castrol), and Brough Superior for automobiles only as well as Kawasaki and Honda for motorcycles only.
+Elf Aquitaine is an official recommended fuel and motor oil for all Renault-Nissan-Mitsubishi Alliance marques (including Renault (shared with BP, Aral, and Castrol), Nissan, Dacia, Datsun, Alpine, Venucia, Renault Korea Motors and Infiniti) and Brough Superior for automobiles only as well as Kawasaki for motorcycles only.

 Motorsports

-From its very beginnings Elf used motor racing as a means of promotion.
+From its very beginnings, Elf used motor racing as a means of promotion.
 It began with a four-year association with Matra in a French Formula Three program.
 This resulted in Henri Pescarolo winning the title.
 The European Formula Two Championship fell to Matra the following year with Jean-Pierre Beltoise.
 In 1969, the combination won the Formula One World Championship with Tyrrell and Jackie Stewart.

 The goal of winning the Le Mans 24 Hours was not achieved until 1972, by which time Elf and Matra had gone their separate ways.
 Elf, at that time owned by France, then undertook a policy to rebuild and promote French motor racing. began a long-term relationship with Renault, which was also owned by the French government at the time.
 Renault promoted the use of Elf oils in its road cars, while its Formula One racing cars also carried Elf sponsorship.
 This changed in 2009, when the Renault Formula One cars replaced the Elf logos with Total logos.

-The most famous of the schemes to promote young drivers dates back to the start of the 1970s, when Francois Guiter of Elf established what was known as the Volant Elf.
+The most famous of the schemes to promote young drivers dates back to the start of the 1970s, when Elf's marketing director François Guiter established what was known as the Volant Elf.
 The fastest drivers on each course at the Winfield Racing Schools, Magny Cours and Paul Ricard, were asked to return to the school in the autumn to establish the fastest driver of the year.
 The two winners were each given a full budget to race the following year in Formula Renault.
 If they were fast enough they would be retained by Elf in Formula Three and then Formula Two (or later Formula 3000), and eventually they would get a drive in Formula One.
 The first two Pilotes Elf were Patrick Tambay and Didier Pironi.
 Both went on to win Grands Prix.